-External Storage Media This equipment uses a USB memory as external storage media for storing data and programs.
+External This equipment uses a LISB memory as external storage modia for External Storage Media This equipment uses a USB memory as external storage media for storing data and programs.
 If this media is mishandled or becomes faulty, important data may be lost.
-Anritsu can take no responsibility for lost data, and users are recommended to always back up important data at regular intervals.
-To reduce the possibility of data loss, particular attention should be given to the following points.
-Pay careful attention to the following points.
-Never remove the USB memory from the instrument while it is being accessed.
+It is recommended to periodically back up all important data and programs to protect them from being lost accidentally.
+Anritsu will not be held responsible for lost data.
+Pay careful attention to the following points.Never remove the USB memory from the instrument while it is being accessed.
 The USB memory may be damaged by static electric charges.
 Anritsu has thoroughly tested all external storage media shipped with this instrument.
 Users should note that external storage media not shipped with this instrument may not have been tested by Anritsu, thus Anritsu cannot guarantee the performance or suitability of such media.
 Internal Memory This instrument uses internal flash memory for storing data and programs.
 If this media is mishandled or becomes faulty, important data may be lost.
-Anritsu can take no responsibility for lost data, and users are recommended to always back up important data at regular intervals.
-To reduce the possibility of data loss, particular attention should be given to the following points.
+It is recommended to periodically back up all important data and programs to protect them from being lost accidentally.
+Anritsu will not be held responsible for lost data.
 Pay careful attention to the following points.
 Use this instrument within the recommended operating temperature range.
 In addition, do not use it in locations where the temperature changes quickly.
 Take care not to hit or shake the instrument while the power is on.
-Use in a residential environment This instrument is designed for an industrial environment.
+Use in a Residential environment This instrument is designed for an industrial environment.
 In a residential environment this instrument may cause radio interference in which case the user may be required to take adequate measures.
 Use in Corrosive Atmospheres Exposure to corrosive gases such as hydrogen sulfide, sulfurous acid, and hydrogen chloride will cause faults and failures.
 Note that some organic solvents release corrosive gases.